-Rangitīkei Priority Area Key Themes Project 1.1 Implement streetscape improvements to increase vibrancy, improve the pedestrian experience, increase community connection, and provide linger opportunities (shelter, seating, photo opportunities, outdoor dining, public art).
+Rangitīkei Priority Area Key Themes Project 1.1 Implement streetscape improvements to increase vibrancy, improve the pedestrian experience and provide linger opportunities (shelter, seating, photo opportunities, outdoor dining).
 1.2 Improve pedestrian connections between Broadway and Stewart Street/Hair Street.
-NO 1.3 Investigate the implementation of incentives and/ or support for building owners to strengthen or redevelop earthquake-prone and heritage buildings.
-Thriving TOWN CENTRE REVITALISATION 1.4 Review the District Plan response to buildings in the Marton Heritage Precinct that are not listed, but contribute to the precinct.
-Communities Connected REVIT 1 1.5 Investigate the viability of the establishment of a co- work space in the Marton town centre.
-Communities Unique Communities NTRE 1.6 Develop a parking management strategy. /N CE 1.7 Monitor demand for commercial land supply.
-Rezone future commercial growth area when required. ТОМ 1.8 Implement wayfinding to connect the town centre with Te Ahuru Mowai, Marton Park, Centennial Park and the Tūtaenui Stream.
+NOIT 1.3 Investigate the implementation of incentives and/ or support for building owners to strengthen or redevelop earthquake-prone and heritage buildings.
+Thriving Communities TOWN CENTRE REVITALISATION 1.4 Review the District Plan response to buildings in the Marton Heritage Precinct that are not listed, but contribute to the precinct.
+Connected Communities e rev 1 1.5 Investigate the viability of the establishment of a co- work space in the Marton town centre.
+Unique Communities ENTRI 1.6 Develop a parking management strategy.
+NN CI 1.7 Monitor demand for commercial land supply.
+Rezone future commercial growth area when required.
+TOV 1.8 Implement wayfinding to connect the town centre with Te Ahuru Mowai, Marton Park, Centennial Park and the Tūtaenui Stream.
 1.9 Encourage retailers to engage with the footpath.
-1.10 Invest in redevelopment of the village green to support community events and provide a green space for passive recreation in the town centre.
-1.11 Implement storytelling throughout the town centre that shares the history of the area. ٩L 2.1 Monitor demand for future industrial land to ensure adequate supply.
-Thriving RIVING LOCAL 2 2.2 Invest in the development of the Marton Rail Hub.
-Communities THRIVING LO ECONOM 2.3 Promote Marton as a key hub for food and forestry processing. Ě 2.4 Facilitate the establishment and expansion of businesses in Marton.
-3.1 Develop a stormwater management plan for Marton to guide future investment to increase stormwater resilience for Marton.
-5 Healthy Communities HIGH QUALITY INFRASTRUCTURE 3 3.2 Implement the Marton to Bulls Wastewater Centralisation project to provide a long-term wastewater disposal system that can accommodate projected growth.
-Housing Growth HIGH C NFRAST 3.3 Implement the Marton Water Strategy to improve the amenity of Marton's water supply and provide capacity for growth.
-3.4 Work alongside Horizons to investigate options for increasing Marton's resilience to flooding from the Tūtaenui Stream, particularly for the Marton Town Centre. cil will consider which actions are developed through
+1.10 Invest in redevelopment of the village green to support community events and provide a greenspace for passive recreation in the town centre.
+HIGH QUALITY INFRASTRUCTURE 2 2.1 Develop a stormwater management plan for Marton to guide future investment to increase stormwater resilience for Marton.
+Healthy Communities 2.2 Implement the Marton to Bulls Wastewater Centralisation project to provide a long-term wastewater disposal system that can accommodate projected growth.
+Housing Growth 2.3 Implement the Marton Water Strategy to improve the amenity of Marton's water supply and provide capacity for growth. ∠ 2.4 Work alongside Horizons to investigate options for increasing Marton's resilience to flooding from the Tūtaenui Stream, particularly for the Marton Town Centre. / ۲۲ 3.1 Monitor demand for future industrial land to ensure adequate supply.
+J Thriving THRIVING LOCAL ECONOMY 3 3.2 Invest in the development of the Marton Rail Hub.
+Communities ECO 3.3 Promote Marton as a key hub for food and forestry processing. ÷ E .
+3.4 Facilitate the establishment and expansion of businesses in Marton.